Why do people always feel like life has made things harder for them than it has for other people?

 Because You Can’t Ignore a Windburnt Face

 The paper presented an idea familiar to any of us that run or cycle: when you run into the wind, it’s all you notice.
-It slows your speed and, as you lean in to try to fight it, every second you are counting down until the course changes and the wind gets at your back.
+It slows your speed and, as you lean in to try to fight it, every second you count down until the course changes and the wind gets at your back.

 When it does, though, your wind-burned face is only grateful for about a minute.
-Then, very quickly, you no longer notice it helping to push you along.
+Then, very quickly, you no longer notice it helping push you along.

 Overweighting the Tailwinds

-It’s like how sports fans always complain that their schedule is the hardest in the conference.
+It’s like how sports fans always complain their schedule is the hardest in the conference.
 Or how Democrats and Republicans think the electoral college helps or hurts their side.
 Or feeling like your siblings always had it easier than you.
 We all feel like we walk uphill both ways to school.